praekeltfoundation/junebug/docs/installation.rst

 Installation
 ------------
-Installation in performed by the following command:
+Installation is performed by the following command:

 ``pip install junebug``